electron/electron/docs/tutorial/quick-start.md

 ##### Node.js API

-> NOTE: To provide full access to Node.js API, you need to set the `nodeIntegration` preference to `true`.
+> NOTE: To access the Node.js API from the Renderer process, you need to set the `nodeIntegration` preference to `true`.

 Electron exposes full access to Node.js API and its modules both in the Main and the Renderer processes.
 For example, you can read all the files from the root directory: